heartsh/consalifold/README.md

 $ curl https://sh.rustup.rs -sSf | sh
 ```
 The above installation is done by [Rustup](https://github.com/rust-lang-nursery/rustup.rs), so you can easily switch a compiler to use.
-Now you can install the MEARCOF program as follows:
+Now you can install the NeoAliFold program as follows:
 ```bash
 $ cargo install mearcof
 ```